LayerManager/layman/doc/rest.md

   - *status*: Status information about generating and availability of thumbnail.
 See [GET Workspace Layer](#get-workspace-layer) **wms** property for meaning.
   - *error*: If status is FAILURE, this may contain error object.
 - **file**
   - *path*: String.
-Path to input vector data file that was imported to the DB table.
+Path to input data file.
 Path is relative to workspace directory.
   - *file_type*: String.
 Either `vector` or `raster` depends on source file type.
   - *status*: Status information about saving and availability of files.
 See [GET Workspace Layer](#get-workspace-layer) **wms** property for meaning.
   - *error*: If status is FAILURE, this may contain error object.